-Classic beef stroganoff is transformed into a hearty, yet light soup.
+Classic beef stroganoff is transformed into a hearty, yet light Beef Stroganoff Soup.
 And no need to cook the noodles first, because it’s all made in one pot.
 Easy weeknight dinner!

 Well, my kids were in shorts again this past weekend.
 I knew I shouldn’t have traded out their summer clothes for pants and sweaters yet.
 When will I learn? *throws hands up*

 But in that full week of rain and cooler temperatures, I went on a soup binge.
 Some old.
 And some new…like this one!

 There’s a fantastic beef stroganoff recipe in my cookbook that is from my childhood.
 I adapted that into this Beef Stroganoff Soup!
 It turned out wonderfully.
 And bonus – it’s all done in one pot, so there’s no need to cook the noodles first.
 Huzzah!

 We’re so in-love.
 I’m making this one all winter long!

 Other SOUP Recipes

 We make all of those ^^^ all year round.
 They’re so delicious!

 watch the video for Beef Stroganoff Soup